mvolkmann/blog/src/ocaml.md

 not an expression that evaluates to a field name.
 To lookup values based on an expression, use the `Map` module.

-Fields can also be destructured using a `match`.
+Fields can also be pattern matched using a `match`.
 For example:

 ```ocaml
 match my_item with